Alp Khan

-Alp Khan (died late 1315 or early 1316) was a general and brother-in-law of the Delhi Sultanate ruler Alauddin Khalji.
+Alp Khan (died December 1315) was a general and brother-in-law of the Delhi Sultanate ruler Alauddin Khalji.
 He served as Alauddin's governor of Gujarat, and held considerable influence at the royal court of Delhi during the last years of Alauddin's life.
 He was executed on the charges of conspiring to kill Alauddin, possibly because of a conspiracy by Malik Kafur.

 Early life

 Alp Khan was originally named Junaid, and was later called Malik Sanjar.
 He appears to have come from a family of Khalji chiefs.
 According to Isami, Alauddin had brought him up as a child.

 Upon becoming the Sultan of Delhi in 1296, Alauddin gave him the title Alp Khan ("Powerful Khan").
 Alp Khan's sister (named Mahru, according to the 16th-17th century chronicler Haji-ud-Dabir) married Alauddin: Khizr Khan was the issue of this marriage.

 Career

 Alauddin appointed Alp Khan as Amir-i-Majlis (chief of protocol), and granted him the iqta' of Multan.
 In c.
 1310, Alauddin granted Alp Khan the iqta' of Gujarat.
 The Jain works praise Alp Khan for allowing reconstruction of the shrines destroyed by the Muslim conquerors.
 Kakka Suri's Nabhi-nandana-jinoddhara-prabandha records the Shatrunjaya temple renovation permitted by him.

 In 1308, Alauddin ordered Alp Khan to support Malik Kafur during the invasion of Devagiri.
 Alp Khan's forces invaded Baglana, where the Vaghela king Karna had been given a principality by the Devagiri ruler Ramachandra.
 Alp Khan's soldiers were unable to apprehend Karna, but managed to capture Karna's daughter Devaladevi.
 Alp Khan sent her to Delhi, where she was married to his nephew Khizr Khan.